 There are a lot of really incredible recipes in my new cookbook (at least, I think they’re incredible).
 And out of all of those recipes, I think these super seed crackers are one of my favorites because they are so incredibly simple that it makes it feel almost too easy to eat healthfully.
 Like, it’s supposed to be harder than this, you know?
 Except it isn’t.
 Healthy eating doesn’t have to be hard, expensive or time-consuming, and recipes like these crackers prove that!

 Finally, after dropping $20 just on friggin’ crackers during one grocery shopping trip, I was fed up, and decided to make my own crackers at home.
 I figured it would probably be time-consuming and complicated, but it would be worth it to save some cash.
 I was pleasantly surprised when I found out making crackers at home was actually really quick and incredibly easy.
-I never looked back to those $5 a box crackers!
-Making crackers at home is the way to go, especially if you have any dietary concerns.

 These gluten-free crackers are incredibly simple to make, but also incredibly adaptable.
 I was on an amaranth kick while I was developing this recipe (hence the whole section in my book on amaranth), so I decided to make the dough for these crackers using nutrient-dense and gluten-free amaranth flour.
 Most major grocery stores have a gluten-free baking section, and in most of those sections, you’ll find amaranth flour (Bob’s Red Mill makes a great one).

 But since these super seed crackers are so adaptable, you don’t even need to use amaranth flour if you don’t want.
-You can use other gluten-free flours (like millet flour or garbanzo bean flour), you can also try it out with whole wheat flour, but the result is a bit more chalky.
+You can use other gluten-free flours (like millet flour or garbanzo bean flour).
+You can also try it out with whole wheat flour, but the result is a bit more chalky.
 The non-wheat flours really help keep the crackers nice and crisp.

 The add-ins for these super seed crackers are also completely adaptable.
 In the cookbook, I call for a full cup of sesame seeds.
 The resulting cracker is deeply sesame-y, crunchy, and delicious.
 But here, I’m urging you to mix it up a little bit.
 I like doing a full cup of mixed super seeds.
 Try a quarter cup each of whole flax seeds, chia seeds, hemp seeds, and sesame seed.
 So delicious, and so good for you.